CHICAGO — This edition of New Convenience-Store Roundup features new c-store openings, closings and more that took place in May 2020.

 Net new stores: 1

-To be sure your locations are listed in upcoming roundups, please send new-store announcements to Greg Lindenberg at firstname.lastname@example.org.
+To be sure your locations are listed in upcoming roundups, please send new-store announcements and other news to Greg Lindenberg at firstname.lastname@example.org.